top of page

 He became a storyteller for all his relations.

-I wonder what he did with the second Heart Stone
+I wonder what he did with the other Heart Stone

 the Speaking Mountain of Truth and Thunder